ArmandPhilippot/apeu/README.md

 - `src/utils/`: all the utilities (constants, helpers, etc.) to build the project.

 > [!IMPORTANT]
 > All the `index.md` files in the `content` directory are required.
 These files are used in `src/pages` to add metadata and optional content to the index pages of your collections.
 Pages created in `content/pages` can use any filename but some pages are required: `blogroll.md`, `bookmarks.md`, `contact.md`, `home.md`, `legal-notice.md` and `search.md`.
+You can also use the `.mdx` extension.

 ### Design system